For more than 12 years now, Outdoor Adventure Canada

 running, swimming, fitness classes, backpacking, hiking, kayaking, canoeing,

-This is just a little glimpse of this issue's new articles.
+This is just a small glimpse of this issue's new articles.

 Please use the menu on the left to discover the rest of what Outdoor